-- 1. Students seeking admission into the Clinical Assistant program must arrange an appointment with the program faculty prior to submitting the application packet.
+Students seeking admission into the CA program at Mountwest must arrange an appointment with the program faculty prior to submitting the application packet.
 This is to ensure that students receive current information regarding the program admission requirements and the criteria for selection.
-Application packets are available at the Allied Health and Life Sciences Division, Cabell Hall Room 304 or call (304) 696-6270 for more information.
-The Clinical Assistant program is a limited enrollment program.
-Program admission for fall will be granted during the preceding May. - 2.
-Prior to admission to the Clinical Assistant program and/or clinical internships, students may be required to document that they have successfully passed a criminal background check and drug screen.
-For more information concerning the Allied Health criminal background check and drug screen procedure, please contact the Dean of Allied Health and Life Sciences at (304) 696-6270.
+Application packets are available at the Allied Health and Life Sciences Division, Room 427 or call (304) 710-3512 for more information.
+The Clinical Assistant Program is a limited enrollment program.
+Program admission for fall will be granted during the pre-ceding May.